ttiny/deploy/README.md

 ```

 Using the option `-tag` one can specify to synchronize to a specific tag in the repo.
 This will work
 only for repos without explicitly specified branch in the remote URL.
-I.e. if the repo in the config
+E.g. if the repo in the config
 is specified as 'github/Perennials/deploy#master', adding a `-tag` option will still synchronize the
 tip of the master branch.
 But if the remote repo is specified as `github/Perennials/deploy`, then the
 `-tag` option can be used to sync to specific tag.
 The reason for this behaviour is that a project